crespohector/welcome-to-mod-7/README.md

 IA's will have open office hours during the **Project Approval Phase** to help provide guidance on project proposals.

 ### Project Proposal Form
-After the required wiki documentation is completed on GitHub, submit this project proposal form and respond to the thread on Slack.
+After the required wiki documentation is completed on GitHub, submit this Google project proposal form.

 [Project Proposal Form](https://forms.gle/fH7qaiyEokWGvaE26)